 Honest limits: this is a planning-level screening aid, not a guarantee of safety.
 Scores come from mapped data, which can be incomplete or out of date, and low crash counts do not mean a road is safe.
 Verify conditions in person and use your own judgment.

-How a trip becomes change
+How your input becomes change

 From one ride to a safer street